 - Custom Websites: com offers a premium service of creating or modifying your current website to make it user-friendly.
 They also offer professional food photography for restaurants who really want to entice customers with their wares.

 - Fees: Fees for Delivery.com vary based on each merchant’s service agreement.
-Be sure to discuss with a Delivery.com representative when signing up.
+Be sure to discuss it with a Delivery.com representative when signing up.

 - How to Sign Up: All you need to do is fill in a quick questionnaire on the Delivery.com website here.